libxml-raku/LibXML-raku/doc/XPath/Context.md

     That is, it returns the literal value of the results.
 This enables you to ensure that you get a string back from your search, allowing certain shortcuts.
 This could be used as the equivalent of <xsl:value-of select=``some-xpath''/>.
 Optionally, a node may be passed in the second argument to set the context node for the query.

-    The xpath expression can be passed either as a string, or as a [LibXML::XPathExpression ](LibXML::XPathExpression ) object.
+    The xpath expression can be passed either as a string, or as a [LibXML::XPath::Expression ](LibXML::XPath::Expression ) object.

   * exists

         my Bool $found = $xpc.exists( $xpath-expression, $context-node );

-    This method behaves like *findnodes *, except that it only returns a Bool value (True if the expression matches a node, False otherwise) and may be faster than *findnodes *, because the XPath evaluation may stop early on the first match (this is true for libxml2 >= 2.6.27).
+    This method behaves like *findnodes *, except that it only returns a Bool value (True if the expression matches a node, False otherwise) and may be faster than *findnodes *, because the XPath evaluation may stop early on the first match.

-    For XPath expressions that do not return node-set, the method returns True if the returned value is a non-zero number or a non-empty string.
+    For XPath expressions that do not return node-sets, the method returns True if the returned value is a non-zero number or a non-empty string.

   * contextNode